Skip to Content

 • Wet leaves or stems

-To err on the side of caution, I prefer to relocate my Pearls and Jade pothos to a spot that has a higher humidity level (such as the bathroom) as opposed to misting.
+To err on the side of caution, I prefer to relocate my Pearls and Jade pothos to a spot with a higher humidity level (such as the bathroom) instead of misting.

 Fertilizer

-I prefer to add a bit of fertilizer just to enhance its growth.
-If you decide to fertilize like I do, look for a well-balanced or all-purpose fertilizer, then dilute it to half-strength before applying.
+I prefer to add a bit of well-balanced or all-purpose fertilizer, then dilute it to half-strength before applying.
+Feed your pothos during the growing season in spring and summer only.

 Place your stem cutting in water for about two weeks.
-When placing your cutting in the water, ensure it’s submerged up to 1 inch above the node.
+When placing your cutting in the water, submerge it 1 inch above the node.
 Then, give it ample time to root before transferring it to a soil medium.

-If you don’t want to propagate in water, you can plant your cutting directly in a suitable potting mixture.
+Plant your cutting directly in a suitable potting mixture if you don’t want to propagate in water.
 In this case, bury the stem to a point just slightly above the node.
 It should start developing roots in the next two weeks.

 Growth